-For those, like me, who do not have a church, we are in the process of establishing a decentralized church in which we can practice the Triple Path's tenets and meet in communion and fellowship with like-minded others.
-The Church of the West is the name of that church.
+The Church of the West is the name of the church for those who follow the Triple Path.
 A summary of our beliefs and practices is on page 447, which contains our nineteen-paragraph Creed.
 Or, even better, you can read the rest of this book and become fully acquainted with the Triple Path and the rituals and Church organization it sets forth.
 Its moral and ethical foundations are built from the wisdom of Christianity and Stoicism, seasoned with modern insights from psychology and other schools of Classical thought, and with some added bits from Buddhism, Taoism, and other world philosophical and religious traditions.
-It is a faith focused more on developing moral character and Wisdom instead of on cosmology, but without ignoring the importance of spiritual and mystical truth and practice.
-Its cosmological foundations are in harmony both with modern science and spiritual realities and is adaptable to future discoveries.
+It is a religion focused more on developing moral character and Wisdom instead of on superstition, but without ignoring the importance of spiritual and mystical truth and practice.
+Its cosmological foundations are in harmony with modern science, and adaptable to future discoveries.
 Its theology is theistic rationalism.

-For those wishing to follow the Triple Path within the context fo the Church of the West, the Church's rituals are based on the Anglican Book of Common Prayer and on Western traditional practices, with influences also from Mormonism.
-Its decentralized ecclesiastical and congregational structure combines elements from the Anglican, Methodist, and Mormon churches.
+Its rituals are based on the Anglican Book of Common Prayer and on Western traditional practices, with influences also from Mormonism.
+Its relatively decentralized ecclesiastical and congregational structure combines elements from the Anglican, Methodist, and Mormon churches.
 Clergy and leadership are lay members chosen through sortition and who serve temporary terms of service.
 And it is unapologetically traditional, supporting time-honored morals and gender roles.